 Free Chronicle: Receive a free video chronicle of your trip, compliments of ExpeditionTrips!

-In kayaks and Zodiacs you’ll explore the winding canals of the dense mangrove swamps of Bahia Magdalena.
-Bird watching here can be excellent — magnificent frigate birds, pelicans, cormorants, terns and great blue herons, ibis, whimbrels and willets are among the species you might see.
+Explore the ever-shifting sand dunes of Isla Magdalena, on a cross-island walk to one of the most pristine beaches in the Pacific.
+Bird watching here can be excellent—magnificent frigate-birds, pelicans, cormorants, terns and great blue herons, ibis, whimbrels and willets are among the species you might see.
 It's not unusual to see forty species of birds in just one day along these fertile shorelines where they refuel for their destinations ahead.

 Laguna San Ignacio is a large bay and another favored haunt of the gray whales in Baja.
-The ship will linger in this remote and important locale, while you observe the mother and calf pairs — from the ship, and from water level in your Zodiacs.
+The ship will linger in this remote and important locale, while you observe the mother and calf pairs—from the ship, and from water level in your Zodiacs.
 For some reason, the whales here seem to be friendlier than they are elsewhere.
-It’s not unusual for mothers and calves to approach your boats, the calves often playing hide and seek — even wanting to be petted and scratched.
+It’s not unusual for mothers and calves to approach your boats, the calves often playing hide and seek.

 As you travel south along the Pacific coast of the peninsula, there is a chance of seeing a wide variety of marine life, including the largest animal on earth, the blue whale.